Rhoban/Metabot/docs/bom.md

 Name                   | Quantity | Description
 -----------------------|----------|----------------------------------
 M4x40                  | 12        | Tie the leg tips and the body
-M3x8                   | 23       | 16 Used to tie the Us together, 4 for the magnets to the head, 1 for the IMU and 2 for the GP-2
+M3x8                   | 7        | 4 for the magnets to the head, 1 for the IMU and 2 for the GP-2
 M3x5 (countersunk)     | 4        | Used to tie the magnets to the spacers
 M3 nylstop caps        | 16       | We recommend nylstop caps
 M4 nylstop caps        | 12       | We recommend nylstop caps